-The plant size ratio (PSR) is calculated as the maximum nominal output of the package divided by the design heat loss of the dwelling, or proportion of the dwelling's heat loss41, which is served by the package.
+The plant size ratio (PSR) is calculated as the maximum nominal output of the package divided by the design heat loss of the dwelling, or proportion of the dwelling's heat loss, which is served by the package.
 The dwelling's heat loss coefficient, worksheet (39), is multiplied by a temperature difference of 24.2 K to provide the dwelling design heat loss.
-Where the package only serves part of the dwelling space heating service, it must be set as main system 1, with the fraction (0 to 1) of the heat loss satisfied by the package determined by a suitable method42 and entered in SAP software (in practice the fraction from main system 2 is actually entered in SAP worksheet at (203)).
+Where the package only serves part of the dwelling space heating service, it must be set as main system 1, with the fraction (0 to 1) of the heat loss satisfied by the package determined by a suitable method and entered in SAP software (in practice the fraction from main system 2 is actually entered in SAP worksheet at (203)).
 In such circumstances, the package may still provide a water heating service.
 In the case of a range-rated package, the PSR for the dwelling is calculated assuming that it is set to the top of the range as this is how it was tested.

-The PSR-dependent results applicable to the dwelling are then obtained by linear interpolation43 between the two datasets whose PSRs enclose that of the dwelling.
+The PSR-dependent- results applicable to the dwelling are then obtained by linear interpolation between the two datasets whose PSRs enclose that of the dwelling.
 The dwelling-specific values are used in equations (N1) to (N14) to calculate the parameters used in the SAP calculation.
 Note: As per Section 9.3.2, if the dwelling uses a wet heat distribution system that has been designed to operate at a temperature that is lower than default values, and this is evidenced by a commissioning certificate (when temperatures are rounded to the nearest whole °C), then an additional interpolation between relevant PCDB data records is required.
 This must be performed prior to the PSR interpolation.

 If the PSR for the dwelling is greater than the largest value in the database record or less than the smallest value in the database record the data are invalid for the dwelling concerned.
-However, in the case of a heat pump (ground, water or air source), where the PSR is greater than the largest value in the data record44, an efficiency may be obtained from linear interpolation between that at the largest PSR in the data record and efficiency 100% at PSR two times the largest PSR in the data record45.
-If the PSR is greater than two times the largest PSR in the data record45.
-If the PSR for an exhaust air heat pump or a combined heat pump and boiler packages.
-If the PSR for an exhaust air heat pump or a combined heat pump and boiler packages.
-If the PSR is less than the smallest value in the database record.
-For combined heat pump and boiler packages, if the PSR is greater than the largest PSR in the database record.
-For combined heat pump and boiler packages, if the PSR is greater than the largest PSR in the database record then the heat pump space and water heating fractions for the largest PSR should be used, and if the PSR is less than the smallest PSR in the database record then the smallest PSR in the database record then the heat pump space and water heating fractions for the largest PSR should be used.
+However, in the case of a heat pump (ground, water or air source), where the PSR is greater than the largest value in the data record 44, an efficiency may be obtained from linear interpolation between that at the largest PSR in the data record and efficiency 100% at PSR two times the largest PSR in the data record 45.
+If the PSR is greater than two times the largest PSR in the data record an efficiency of 100% should be used.
+This extension to higher PSRs is not valid for exhaust air heat pumps and combined heat pump and boiler packages.
+If the PSR for an exhaust air heat pump or a combined heat pump and boiler package is greater than the largest PSR in the database record an efficiency of 100% should be used.
+For all heat pumps, an efficiency of 100% should be used if the PSR is less than the smallest value in the database record.
+For combined heat pump and boiler packages, if the PSR is greater than the largest PSR in the database record then the heat pump space and water heating fractions for the largest PSR should be used, and if the PSR is less than the smallest PSR in the database record then the heat pump space and water heating fractions for the smallest PSR should be used.